There are so many amazing places to visit in Washington DC and if you are planning a trip, you will not be disappointed.

 As United States’ capital, people from all over the country, and the whole world, make it a point to visit this beautiful and historic city.
 There are limitless tourist attractions perfect for all interests.

 If you are an American, coming to Washington DC is life-changing because you will finally see many of the monuments and buildings you have seen on TV and in textbooks.
-It is so cool to see them in person.
+It is so cool to see them in person while you experience one of the most beautiful cities in the USA.

 DC is known for its pretty cherry blossoms in the spring, but no matter what time of the year you plan your vacation you are going to have a wonderful time.